Unlocking the Secrets of IEC 61508 Systematic Capability

 Introduction to Systematic Capability

-Systematic capability (SC) is a crucial concept introduced in the second edition of IEC 61508:2010, a standard for the functional safety of electrical/electronic/programmable electronic (E/E/PE) safety-related systems.
-SC is defined as a measure of the confidence that the systematic safety integrity of an element meets the requirements of the specified Safety Integrity Level (SIL).
-This measure is expressed on a scale from SC 1 to SC 4 (IEC 61508-2:2010, Clause 7.4.2.2).
+Systematic capability (SC) is a crucial concept introduced in the second edition of IEC 61508:2010.
+This standard is applicable for the functional safety of electrical/electronic/programmable electronic (E/E/PE) safety-related systems.
+SC measures the confidence that an element’s systematic safety integrity meets the required Safety Integrity Level (SIL).
+The scale ranges from SC 1 to SC 4 (IEC 61508-2:2010, Clause 7.4.2.2).

 What is Systematic Safety Integrity?

-Systematic safety integrity refers to the probability that an E/E/PE safety-related system will perform its specified safety functions under all stated conditions within a specified period (IEC 61508-4:2010, Clause 3.5.4).
-While hardware safety integrity addresses random hardware failures, systematic safety integrity focuses on failures due to design errors, incorrect usage, software-induced failures, and other non-random factors.
-These failures are mitigated through rigorous processes and measures applied throughout the system lifecycle (IEC 61508-2:2010, Annex B; IEC 61508-3:2010, Annex A).
+Systematic safety integrity refers to the probability that an E/E/PE safety-related system will perform its intended safety functions under all specified conditions within a given period (IEC 61508-4:2010, Clause 3.5.4).
+Unlike hardware safety integrity, which deals with random hardware failures, systematic safety integrity focuses on issues such as design errors, incorrect usage, and software-related failures.
+Organisations mitigate these risks by applying rigorous processes throughout the system lifecycle (IEC 61508-2:2010, Annex B; IEC 61508-3:2010, Annex A).

 Why is Systematic Capability Important?